 The sRGB to Display P3 converter translates standard web colors into the wide-gamut Display P3 space used by modern Apple and other high-end screens.
 It produces a CSS color(display-p3 r g b) value that renders identically on calibrated P3 displays while sRGB screens fall back gracefully.

-sRGB and Display P3 share the same transfer curve but use different primaries, so converting between them is a matrix transform in linear light:
+sRGB and Display P3 share the same transfer curve (gamma) but use different primary colors, so converting between them is a linear matrix transform performed in linear light:

 - Linearize each sRGB channel by inverting the sRGB gamma curve (the piecewise function with the 0.04045 threshold).

-- sRGB → XYZ: multiply the linear sRGB vector by the standard sRGB-to-XYZ matrix.
+- sRGB → XYZ: multiply the linear sRGB vector by the standard sRGB-to-XYZ D65 matrix.

 - XYZ → linear P3: multiply by the XYZ-to-linear-Display-P3 matrix.